iuliiazhelem/Auth0CognitoIntegration/README.md

 # Auth0CognitoIntegration

-Please make sure that you change some keys in Info.plist with your data:
+Please make sure that you change some keys in `Info.plist`file with your data:
 - Auth0ClientId
 - Auth0Domain
 - CognitoIDPUrl